-3.1.
-Be prepared to take responsibility
+3.1 Be prepared to take responsibility

 Kulturstudier is an organization run by academics, and we consider the academic aspect of your stay our primary responsibility.
-We see our students as responsible adults and believe that each student should take responsibility for creating a good life for themselves in San Isidro.
+We see our students as responsible adults and believe that each student should take responsibility for creating a good life for themselves in Costa Rica.

 For instance, if your luggage does not arrive with you, you must contact the airline yourself.
 If you need to see a doctor, you should go by yourself or with a roommate.
-If you wish to travel during the weekends, you must find information about bus schedules yourself.
 We expect you to act in the same manner you would if you were traveling independently.
 Nevertheless, our local staff serve as a safety net.
 If you encounter problems or something serious occurs, you can always ask them for help.

 You must also be prepared to take responsibility for your studies.
 Studying with Kulturstudier is fundamentally the same as studying at any university; what you gain from it depends on what you put into it.
 You can fail your studies and learn nothing, or you can be academically inspired and discover what you want to do for the rest of your life.
-As a student at UISIL, you must follow university rules.
-Read more in the study quide.
+Read more in the study guide.

-3.2.
-Be prepared to step outside your comfort zone
+3.2 Be prepared to step outside your comfort zone